Ufano/FE-Odoo12-Ubuntu-18-16/README.txt

 This repository pretends to facilitate the installation of Odoo 12 and all dependencies needed for electronic invoicing in Costa Rica.
-While this repository will help you on the installation of such modules, they haven’t been develop by myself.
+While this repository will help you on the installation of such modules, they havenâ€™t been develop by myself.
 In fact, these modules have been developed by a group of programmers who believe in open source.
 All credits and thanks should be for them.